 Ufford Parish Council purchased Parklands Woods (8.12ha) from Suffolk Coastal District Council in 2014.
 The woodland has historically been used by the community of Ufford predominantly for recreational purposes.
 It is the intention that this usage continue, along with more structured woodland management that ensures the woodland not only survives but allows an increase in biodiversity and habitat.

 It is the intention that management of the wood will fulfil the Parish Council's “Duty of Care” and ensure the safe use of the woodland for recreation users, the public highway and adjacent landowners.
-The woodland has developed from Parkland and as such has a large number of mature and some veteran trees species (oak, ash, lime and sweet chestnut) some of which have already become over mature and have required remedial actions to make them safe.
-The long term vision for the woodland would be to create a sustainable, uneven aged structure to the wood; with multiple layered canopy structure, through the use of a continuous cover forestry approach
+The woodland has developed from Parkland that surrounded Ufford House that was demolished in the 1950s.
+The wood has a large number of mature and some veteran trees species (oak, ash, lime and sweet chestnut) some of which have already become over mature and have required remedial actions to make them safe.
+The long term vision for the woodland would be to create a sustainable, uneven aged structure to the wood; with a multiple layered canopy , through the use of a continuous cover forestry approach.

 The Parklands Wood has an agreed Management Plan agreed by the Forestry Commission and a Felling Licence and are managed by the Friends of Parklands Wood.
 The group have been very fortunate to have secured funding from our local District Councillors to pay for the training of our chain saw user who attended a rigorous training course and then paid for the safety equipment, chain saw and other tools.
 We have worked mainly with professional tree surgeons who have used the felled wood to pay for their services.
 For more complex work to be carried out to older mature trees the Parish Council has paid for complex work to be carried out.